-Exercise 4: Repeat Exercise 3 for different initial conditions, e.g. $\mathbf{p}0 = (19, 1)$ and $\mathbf{p}0 = (1, 19)$.
-Sketch two of the resulting graphs.
+Exercise 5: Using your generations function, generate and plot generation histories for the initial conditions $\mathbf{p}0 = (19,1)$ and $\mathbf{p}0 = (1,19)$.

-Exercise 5: Qualitatively, describe the common features of the way the populations in the last two questions change over time.
+Exercise 6: Qualitatively, describe the common features of the way the populations in the last two questions change over time.
 Do you see population growth or decay?
 Do the populations oscillate or not?
 If there are oscillations, do they grow in size or decay?

-Exercise 6: Generate a matrix P containing the population history starting from $\mathbf{p}0 = (10, 10)$ up to 100 subsequent generations.
-Plot $\log(P')$ and describe what you see.
+Exercise 7: Generate a matrix P containing the population history starting from $\mathbf{p}0 = (10, 10)$ up to 100 subsequent generations.
+Plot \log .
+(P').
 Your plot shows that for large values of n, a_n can be modeled by a function of the form